JanHerca/urantiapedia/output/wikijs/article/David_Glass/The_Significance_of_the_Sevenfold_Bestowal_Career.md

 > This new and oncoming social order will not settle down complacently for a millennium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustment.
 Mankind is on the march toward a new and unrevealed planetary destiny. [[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)]

 > Urantia society can never hope to settle down as in past ages.
-The social ship has steamed out of the sheltered bays of established tradition and has begun its cruise upon the high seas of evolutionary destiny; and the soul of man, as never before in the world’s history, needs carefully to scrutinize its charts of morality and painstakingly to observe the compass of religious guidance.
-[99.1.1]
+The social ship has steamed out of the sheltered bays of established tradition and has begun its cruise upon the high seas of evolutionary destiny; and the soul of man, as never before in the world’s history, needs carefully to scrutinize its charts of morality and painstakingly to observe the compass of religious guidance. [[UB 99:1.3](/en/The_Urantia_Book/99#p1_3)]

 ## Levels of Significance